 After meeting one of these two requirements, which the CDR validates, you’ll need to pass the registration exam.

 If you are eligible for the DTR credential under the first option, you can use the NDTR designation as part of your professional title.
 This differentiates between the degree levels you achieved.
 For example, your credential with a bachelor’s degree could be BS-NDTR.
-You can choose DTR or NDTR, but if you want to emphasize the nutrition option, NDTR may be the best option for you.
+You can choose DTR or NDTR, but if you want to emphasize the nutrition option, NDTR may be your best option.

 Most nutrition programs require hands-on experience.
 To get more experience and become a nutritionist, you can complete internships, do freelance work, or join nutritionist organizations to gain more experience.